MH Bonham is an award-winning author and editor. Bonham is also the author of more than 50 books as well as thousands of articles.

 You've grown herbs for herbal tea or tisane, and you're now ready to harvest them and dry them.
 But what is the best method for drying herbs?
 Should you dry them in your oven?
 Should you buy a dehydrator?
 Should you simply air dry?

 The good news is that drying herbs for tea is relatively simple, but you should be aware that some methods are better than others.
-I'll discuss each of the ways to dry your herbs and you can decide what's right for you.
+I'll discuss each of the ways to dry your herbs, and you can decide what's right for you.

 Gathering Your Herbs

 If you're gathering herbs from your own garden, do so around mid-morning after the dew has dried but the sun hasn't bleached out the essential oils in them.
-Plants like basil, oregano, mint, and thyme should be cut to include branches so that if you decide to use the simple air dry method, you can tie the branches together and hang them.
+Plants like basil, oregano, mint, and thyme should be cut to include branches so that if you decide to use the simple air-dry method, you can tie the branches together and hang them.
 If you're planning on using a dehydrator, the branches will also hold tiny leaves, like that of the thyme plant, from falling through the drying racks.

 I recommend rinsing the herbs in clean water to remove insects and debris from them, but if you grow your herbs without pesticides, you may opt to simply dry them without washing them.
 I wash them in clean water because they're going to be dried anyway, so the water won't really matter.

-The cheapest and easiest method to drying is using the air to dry your herbs.
+The cheapest and easiest method for drying is using the air to dry your herbs.
 Gather the herbs into a bundle with the cut stems facing the same way and use twist ties, wire, string, or rubber bands to tie the stems together.
 If you live in a particularly dusty climate or have a wood stove, you'll probably want to tie a paper or grocery bag loosely around the herbs and poke holes in them to allow ventilation.
-If you live in a relatively clean place with not a lot of dust, cheese cloth works well.
+If you live in a relatively clean place with not a lot of dust, cheesecloth works well.

 Hang the herbs on the wall in a warm place stems up.
 How long it will take to dry out depends on the temperature of your house and the humidity.
 The lower the humidity your air is, the more likely your herbs will dry quickly.
 Warm and dry is best.
 I discovered this quite by accident in the summer when I left some catnip on a table.
 A few weeks later when I found them, the catnip was dry enough to store.